sleak-lbl/weekly-emails/items/nugmtg.md

-### Register for the NERSC User Group Annual Meeting on August 17
+### Register Today for the NERSC User Group Annual Meeting on August 17!

-Registration is now open for the NERSC User Group Annual Meeting, which is being held online on Monday, August 17.
-An agenda for the meeting is published, and includes time for short user talks. **If you are interested in speaking, please include an abstract when you fill out your registration form.**
+Registration is open for the NERSC User Group Annual Meeting, which is being held online on Monday, August 17.

+An updated agenda for the meeting has been published **today**, and includes time for short user talks. **If you are interested in speaking, please include an abstract when you fill out your registration form.**